 Our Olympics display celebrates the Winter Games taking place February 7-23, 2014 in Sochi, Russia.
 It highlights the events as realized in pictograms which incorporate motifs from traditional Russian folk art.
 Come by and learn about this global event with a Russian twist.

 This holiday display features ornaments all made of books or book pages.
 Happy Holidays!

 Celebrating Day of the Dead, this display features the beautiful art of our own Irene Torres, and submissions of artwork by our students!

-The installation of our display on Banned Books coincides with the American Library Association's annual Banned Books Week, and the ALA and we encourage you to celebrate the fREADdom to read!
+The installation of our display on Banned Books coincides with the American Library Association's annual Banned Books Week and the ALA.
+We encourage you to celebrate the fREADdom to read!
 Learn which titles have been most frequently challenged and/or banned in the last decade (including 2012's most challenged titles, the Captain Underpants series), and see which of them you can find right here in the Rio Hondo College Library.
-Read some of the arguments used in challenges, and see what some important thinkers have written about censorhsip.
+Read some of the arguments used in challenges, and see what some important thinkers have written about censorship.

 Above all, Be Subversive: READ!

 Just in time for summer, our new display Explore Los Angeles will give you all kinds of ideas for things to do in and around the city.
 Can't think of anything to do this weekend?
 Really?
 Stop by for some inspiration!